 Registering with Disability Services

-Students who wish to receive accommodations at Maria College must register.
-Please contact Contact Dr. Lisa Tobin in the Learning Resource Center or email@example.com if you have questions on the Maria Disability Services Program.
-You may request an appointment by emailing: firstname.lastname@example.org
+Students who wish to receive accommodations at Maria College must register by contacting Jon Coller, Director of Student Support Services at: firstname.lastname@example.org If you have questions on the Maria Disability Services Program, you may request an appointment by emailing: email@example.com

 Students must contact the Maria Disability Services Program Coordinator EVERY Semester they wish to receive accommodations.

 Students must obtain updated accommodation letters each semester by submitting a request to the program at least one week prior to the start of the academic semester.
 Updated accommodation letters must be given by a student to their instructors at the beginning of each semester.
 Photo copies of previous accommodation letters are insufficient.
 Maria College faculty are not required to provide a student with accommodations unless the student has provided an appropriately dated accommodation letter.

 Updated accommodation letters may be picked up at the Maria's Tutoring Center one to three (1 - 3) days after the request is submitted.

 If you would like to make changes to your letter or wish to speak with Jon Coller who oversees the Disability Services Program at Maria College, please email: firstname.lastname@example.org